Navz7/equity-portfolio-rotation/README.md

-# equity-portfolio-rotation
+# NLP Driven Equity Portfolio Dashboard - By Navneeth Anil Kumar

-# Equity Portfolio Rotation Reccomendation Engine
+# 📈📉Equity Portfolio Rotation Reccomendation Engine

 This project is a sentiment analysis dashboard that helps recommend equity sector allocations based on the tone of financial news headlines.
 By leveraging powerful NLP models (FinBERT and VADER) and visualized through Streamlit.
 The dashboard suggests which sectors show the most optimism in the market — allowing for smarter portfolio rotation decisions.

 ---

-## Overview of the Project
+## 📋 Methodology

 -  Ingests financial news headlines by sector using **NewsAPI**
 -  Applies **FinBERT** (BERT trained specifically on financial data) and **VADER** for sentiment scoring